aws-samples/data-protection/README.md

 ### Cloudformation templates for initial environment setup

 Please run these cloudformation stacks in your AWS account as this is required for all the workshops in this repository.
+When you launch the Cloudformation stack keep clicking next until you get to the point where it says

+**"I acknowledge that AWS CloudFormation might create IAM resources with custom names."**

+Acknowledge the above statement by clicking on the check box and then click on the **Create** button

 ### Step 1 :